StackStorm-Exchange/stackstorm-bolt/README.md

 `bolt.puppetfile_install` installs modules from the Puppetfile located in the `boltdir`, into the first directory found in `modulepath`.

-Example, if my Puppetfile lives in `/custom/data/Pupptefile` and i want to install modules into `/custom/data/modules` i would run:
+Example, if my Puppetfile lives in `/custom/data/Pupptefile` and I want to install modules into `/custom/data/modules` I would run:

 ``` shell
 st2 run bolt.puppetfile_install boltdir='/custom/data` modulepath='/custom/data/modules`